Many homeless people in Seattle have yet to get even one stimulus check, and the clock is ticking

 “These are all things that, if you’re housed or have access to the public libraries, are more addressable, I would say,” said Eisinger.
 “They’re still barriers, but under the current circumstances they are blockades.”

 U.S. Rep. Pramila Jayapal, D-Seattle, met with Eisinger on Thursday to discuss the problem.
-And Sen. Patty Murray, D-Wash., said in a statement that she was “working diligently” to ensure COVID-19 relief is being distributed quickly, including to people living homeless, although she didn’t specify how.
+And Sen. Patty Murray, D-Wash., said in a statement that she was “working diligently” to ensure COVID-19 relief is being distributed quickly, including to people living homeless.

 “Homelessness should not be a barrier to this critical relief,” Murray said.
 “Delays are unacceptable and must be resolved.
 It’s the federal government and the IRS’ responsibility to get those payments in people’s pockets.”